TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 ### Print List command

-This creates a json file an tries to open it.
+This creates a json file and tries to open it.
 If it fails make sure you have a tool to open such files.
-It show alot of infos about every licensed product on the machine this command was used.
+It shows alot of infos about every licensed product on the machine this command was used.

 Make sure to check the Autodesk Knowledge article:
 [Autodesk Knowledge](https://knowledge.autodesk.com/support/autocad/troubleshooting/caas/sfdcarticles/sfdcarticles/Use-Installer-Helper.html)